 The reason so many food cravings are explained by these two reasons is simple.

-These craving sensations are simply your body’s natural desire to eat food in order to get fuel and energy.
+These craving sensations are your body’s natural desire to eat food to get fuel and energy.

 For example, you may be genuinely physically hungry for salty food after a sweaty workout:

-• During the workout you burned a lot of calories and sweated a lot.
+- During the workout, you burn many calories and sweat a lot.

-In this situation, it’s perfectly normal to feel food craving for a big, salty burger to replenish your body’s stores of fat, calories and salt.
+In this situation, it’s perfectly normal to feel a food craving for a big, salty burger to replenish your body’s stores of fat, calories, and salt.

-However, there is a THIRD reason that also can drive cravings: emotions.
+However, a THIRD reason can also drive cravings: emotions.

-This type of hunger, according to Amy Gorin, RDN, is called hedonic hunger.
+According to Amy Gorin, RDN, this type of hunger is called hedonic hunger.

-Hedonic hunger is when you are ‘hungry’ for a food but not physically hungry.
+Hedonic hunger is when you are ‘hungry’ for food but not physically hungry.

 3 – Emotional Eating

-Acting on hedonic hunger is known as emotional eating!
-That is, you’re not eating because you are truly physically hungry, but instead because you are reacting to your emotions.
+Acting on hedonic hunger is known as emotional eating.
+That is, you’re not eating because you are physically hungry but because you are reacting to your emotions.

 There are several ways this can happen.
-For example, it’s well known that foods high in fat and sugar can evoke chemical reactions in the human body.
+For example, foods high in fat and sugar can evoke chemical reactions in the human body.

 Just anticipating the thought of having sugary or fatty food can make your brain emit the neurotransmitter dopamine.
 And dopamine is known as the ‘feel good’ chemical.